July 1, 2026

 Here are some major types of IPMAT Ratio and Proportion Questions you'll encounter:

-Consistent practice will make Ratio and Proportion Questions one of your scoring areas in IPMAT exam.
+Consistent practice will make Ratio and Proportion Questions one of your scoring areas in the IPMAT exam.

 Frequently Asked Questions